Bonaire: Salt pans

-Bonaire also is known for its salt pans (also called salt lakes, salt flats, or saliñas),' which cover 10% of the island's land.
+Bonaire is also known for its salt pans (also called salt lakes, salt flats, or saliñas),' which cover 10% of the island's land.
 Salt pans are salt lakes or inlets that are closed to the sea by a dead coral dyke.
 They have an important function because they ensure the collection and filtration of rainwater.
 This prevents nutrients and soil particles from reaching the reef and causing damage to the corals.
 This function is especially crucial during heavy rainfall.
 The salt pans are also an important feeding ground for many waterbirds.
 Slagbaai, Gotomeer, Pekelmeer and the Klein Bonaire salt pans are aquatic areas of international importance in the context of the Ramsar Convention.
 Economically, the salt flats provide for the production and exportation of salt.

 Caves

 Bonaire has many dozens of caves.
 There are estimated to be over 200 caves on the island, though not all are easily accessible.
 As a geological manifestation they give a picture of the oldest history of the island.
 In several there are cave drawings made by the original inhabitants of Bonaire.
 Some caves are home to bats or the blind shrimp Typhlatya.
 Bats play a useful role in the ecosystem: they trap a large number of insects (including mosquitoes) or provide pollination of flowers, including cactus flowers.
 The greatest threat to bats is the destruction or disturbance of their roosts.